 Category 1 Spill

-A Category 1 spill is a spill of any volume of sewage from or caused by a sanitary sewer system regulated under this General Order, that results in a discharge to:
+A Category 1 spill is a spill of any volume of sewage from or caused by a sanitary sewer system regulated under this General Order that results in a discharge to:

-Waters of the United States, or a drainage conveyance system tributary to waters of the United States; or
+A surface water, including a surface water body that contains no flow or volume of water; or

-A drainage conveyance system that discharges to waters of the United States when the sewage is not fully captured and returned to the sanitary sewer system or disposed of properly.
+A drainage conveyance system that discharges to surface waters when the sewage is not fully captured and returned to the sanitary sewer system or disposed of properly.

+Any spill volume not recovered from a drainage conveyance system is considered a discharge to surface water, unless the drainage conveyance system discharges to a dedicated stormwater infiltration basin or facility.

+A spill from an Enrollee-owned and/or operated lateral that discharges to a surface water is a Category 1 spill; the Enrollee shall report all Category 1 spills per section 3.1. of Attachment E-1 (Notification, Monitoring, Reporting and Recordkeeping Requirements) of this General Order.

 Category 2 Spill

-A Category 2 spill is a spill of 1,000 gallons or greater, from or caused by a sanitary sewer system regulated under this General Order thatis not a Category 1 Spill.
+A Category 2 spill is a spill of 1,000 gallons or greater, from or caused by a sanitary sewer system regulated under this General Order that does not discharge to a surface water.

 Category 3 Spill

-A Category 3 spill is a spill, of equal to or greater than 50 gallons and less than 1,000 gallons, from or caused by a sanitary sewer system regulated under this General Order that is not a Category 1 Spill.
+A Category 3 spill is a spill of equal to or greater than 50 gallons and less than 1,000 gallons, from or caused by a sanitary sewer system regulated under this General Order that does not discharge to a surface water.

 Category 4 Spill

-A Category 4 spill is a spill of less than 50 gallons, from or caused by a sanitary sewer system regulated under this General Order that is not a Category 1 Spill.
+A Category 4 spill is a spill of less than 50 gallons, from or caused by a sanitary sewer system regulated under this General Order that does not discharge to a surface water.

 5.13.2.
 Annual Report

-The Enrollee shall submit an Annual Report (previously termed as Collection System Questionnaire in Order 2006-0003-DWQ) as specified in section 3.5.
+The Enrollee shall submit an Annual Report (previously termed as Collection System Questionnaire in Order 2006-0003-DWQ) as specified in section 3.9.
 (Annual Report) of Attachment E1 (Notification, Monitoring, Reporting and Recordkeeping Requirements) of this General Order.